 Name of the element Weight Туре Details Retake opportunity Req.
-Related CILOs Exam 60% exam (individual, written) Final exam will consist of shorter- and longer-type essay questions (40%), and true- false, multiple choice questions (20%) covering the learning materials.
+Related CILOs Exam 60% exam (individual, written) Final exam will consist of shorter- and longer-type essay questions (40%), and truefalse, multiple choice questions (20%) covering the learning materials.
 It can be resat during the exam period.
-One retake opportunity. yes CILO1-5 20% (teamwork, Each student should participate in continuous coursework.
-During the classes several tasks will be published by the lecturer connected to the given week's learning material and the students will be involved in group discussions, and/or asked to opportunity to resit the given task by writing it individually and submitting it until the next week's class. yes CILO2-6 20% Global Ethics Project (GEP) with Ohio University Students are continuously working with international students from Ohio University (online) on a global ethical problem.
+One retake opportunity. yes CILO1-5 Coursework 15% (teamwork, Each student should participate in continuous coursework.
+During the classes several tasks will be published by the professor connected to the given week's learning material and the students will be involved in group discussions, and/or asked to opportunity to resit the given task by writing it individually and submitting it until the next week's class. yes CILO2-6 25% Ohio Students are continuously working with international students from Ohio University (online) on a global ethical problem.
 Instructions and documentation are provided in separate files.
 This is a special type of teamwork.
 The work of the team is lead by a team leader, retake is also managed by him/her supported by the continuous consultation with the professor.

-Req.: Completion of the element is required to pass the course, irrespective of the performance in other elements.
+^{} Req.: Completion of the element is required to pass the course, irrespective of the performance in other elements.